Skip to Content

 Read Time: 3 Minutes

-Part of the problem is that forecasting is innately regarded as an oracular art, a reading of tea leaves and sheep's guts for a precise knowledge of the future.
 But forecasting models are statistical models based on historical data.
 In other words, the forecast is always conditioned on past data.
-If it's never happened before, a forecasting model isn’t going to predict it.
+If it’s never happened before, a forecasting model isn’t going to predict it.

-In that sense, forecasting models can be thought of as a more intuitive way of representing historical data.
-"How does this data impact me and my immediate concerns?"
+In that sense, forecasting models can be thought of as a more intuitive way of representing historical data: “How does this data impact me and my immediate concerns?”

 Financial scenario analysis and stress testing sidestep some of the jeremiads against forecasting by clearly stating the conditions of the model.
 The “what if” in scenario analysis is explicitly, “What will happen to my returns if condition x is known?”